Learning about depression

 Taking Medicines for Depression

 Some people may feel better after a few weeks of taking antidepressant medicines.
-Many people need to take these medicines for 4 to 9 months.
+Many people need to take these medicines for 4 to 9 months or longer.
 They need this to get a full response and prevent depression from coming back.

 If you need antidepressant medicines, you should take them every day.
-Your doctor may need to change the type of medicine you take or the dose.
+Your provider may need to change the type of medicine you take or the dose.

 Talk therapy and counseling can help many people with depression.
 It also helps you learn ways to deal with your feelings and thoughts.